 - Source CIDR IP Addresses (optional)- The source addresses (IP or CIDR) to which the rule applies- choose Specify IP and add each CIDR IP address or choose Any

-- Identities (optional if source IP was previously selected)- Select the groups and/or users to which the rule applies
+- Identities (optional if the source IP was previously selected) - Select the groups and/or users to which the rule applies

 - Select an interval for the hit counter.
 If you disable logging for this firewall rule, the hit counter is also disabled.
 For more information, see Monitor Hit Count.